Denatured Alcohol vs. Mineral Spirits: Which is Best for Your Needs?

 The three main types of mineral spirits are:

 Mineral solvents are used for all sorts of things.
 They are often used as paint thinners, but they can also be used for cleaning and degreasing machines.
 They are an inexpensive petroleum-based product that can replace the use of vegetable-based turpentine for a fraction of the cost.
 This is the most common paint thinner for oil-based paints.

-Mineral spirits can also be used as a fuel in place of kerosene, though they are not marketed as such.
-This is typically because while it can be used as a fuel, it really isn’t a very good one.
+Mineral spirits can also be used as fuel in place of kerosene, though they are not marketed as such.
+This is typically because while it can be used as fuel, it really isn’t a very good one.

 Mineral spirits are a minor irritant.
 It is not particularly toxic if it is inhaled, touched, or ingested.
 However, acute exposure to a lot of mineral spirits can cause a lack of coordination.
 High concentrations in an unventilated space and lead to drowsiness and nausea.
 Prolonged skin exposure over a period of time can cause irritant dermatitis.

 There are legal limits set for exposure to Stoddard solvent in the workplace.
 In America, OSHA sets this at 500 ppm.

 Denatured Alcohol vs. Mineral Spirits – The Details